r4stl1n/algo-benchmark-discord-bot/README.md

 * !approve <uuid> - An approved user can approve another user to submit roi to the benchmark bot and have access to the rest api
 * !submitRoi <roiAmount> - An approved user can submit their current daily close roi ex. !submitRoi 0.25 (For 0.25%)
 * !dailyBm - An approved user can request the dailyBm be displayed in the channel it was sent in
+* !showLeaderBoard - Shows the current leaderboard for the days submissions
+* !toggleLeaderBoard - Toggles the users show name in leaderboard setting

 ## Rest Api Calls

 Approved users also have access to three api endpoints.
 They must include the following two header values in their request